rufateivaz/WaterSegmentation/README.md

 # Master Thesis - Water Segmentation for Autonomous Maritime Vehicles

-## Keywords
-Supervised Learning, Semantic Segmentation, Unsupervised Domain Adaptation, Adversarial Learning.
+## Keywords: Supervised Learning, Semantic Segmentation, Unsupervised Domain Adaptation, Adversarial Learning.

 In Semantic Segmentation tasks, providing datasets for the target domain is expensive due to the pixel-level annotation cost.
 To reduce the annotation/labeling cost, one possible approach should be training the network with another but similar and already labeled dataset(s).
 However, in this case, the performance of the model in the target domain will more likely be poor because of the distinctions in the appearences of two domains.
 This is called <b>Domain Shift</b> problem.